determined-ai/determined/docs/architecture/introduction.rst

    workloads (agents waiting to be scheduled).

 #.
 The master calculates the ideal size of the cluster and decides how many agents to launch and
    which agents to terminate.
-The calculation is done based on the configured scaling behavior and the specification of the resource pools.
+The calculation is based on the total resource requests of all jobs submitted to the cluster, configured scaling behavior (minimum and maximum amount of instances the master can spawn), and the specification of the resource pools.

    -  An agent that is not running any containers is considered *idle*.
 By default, idle dynamic agents will automatically be terminated after 5 minutes of inactivity.
 This behavior gives